tmp2tmp/eee/docs/README.md

   &nbsp; Three types of virtual parameters of Vane can also be freely mixed.
 - [Virtual & mutiple inheritance of virtual argument types](diamond.md) are supported
 - [Covariant return types are supported](covariant_return_types.md)
-- Virtual functions are implemented as function objects:
+- Virtual functions are implemented as function `objects':
 <!-- - function pointers are easily implemented as function object pointers.      -->
   - Specialized functions can be confined and maintained more conveniently than of global/module functions which have only namespace as a confining measure.